-Our substantial current level of indebtedness and outstanding letters of credit could adversely affect our ability to fulfill our obligations under the notes.
+Our substantial level of indebtedness and outstanding letters of credit could adversely affect our financial condition and ability to fulfill our obligations under the notes.

 As of June 30, 2005, we had \$155.2 million of outstanding indebtedness and \$90.4 million of outstanding letters of credit.
-Our substantial current level of indebtedness and outstanding letters of credit may:
+Our substantial level of indebtedness and outstanding letters of credit may:

-- adversely impact our ability to obtain additional financing in the future for working capital, capital expenditures, acquisitions or other general corporate purposes or to repurchase the notes from you upon a change of control; - require us to dedicate a substantial portion of our cash flow to the payment of interest on our indebtedness and fees on our letters of credit;
+adversely impact our ability to obtain additional financing in the future for working capital, capital expenditures, acquisitions or other general corporate purposes or to repurchase the notes from you upon a change of control;

-- subject us to the risk of increased sensitivity to interest rate increases based upon variable interest rates, including our borrowings (if any) under our revolving credit facility; - · increase the possibility of an event of default under the financial and operating covenants contained in our debt instruments; and - limit our ability to adjust to rapidly changing market conditions, reducing our ability to withstand competitive pressures and make us more vulnerable to a downturn in general economic conditions of our business than our competitors with less debt.
+- require us to dedicate a substantial portion of our cash flow to the payment of interest on our indebtedness and fees on our letters of credit: - subject us to the risk of increased sensitivity to interest rate increases based upon variable interest rates, including our borrowings (if any) under our revolving credit facility; - · increase the possibility of an event of default under the financial and operating covenants contained in our debt instruments; and - limit our ability to adjust to rapidly changing market conditions, reducing our ability to withstand competitive pressures and make us more vulnerable to a downturn in general economic conditions of our business than our competitors with less debt.

 If we are unable to generate sufficient cash flow from operations in the future to service our debt and fee obligations, we may be required to refinance all or a portion of our existing debt, including the notes, and letter of credit facilities, or to obtain additional financing and facilities.
 However, we may not be able to obtain any such refinancing or additional facilities on favorable terms or at all.
-All of these factors could adversely affect our ability to fulfill our obligations under the notes.

-Despite our and our subsidiaries' substantial current level of indebtedness and outstanding letters of credit, we may incur substantially more debt, which would increase the risks to you associated with our current level of indebtedness.
+Despite our and our subsidiaries' current levels of indebtedness and outstanding letters of credit, we may incur substantially more debt, which could further exacerbate the risks associated with our substantial indebtedness.

 Although the agreements governing our revolving credit and letter of credit facilities and the indenture governing the notes contain restrictions on the incurrence of additional indebtedness (including, for this purpose, reimbursement obligations under letters of credit), these restrictions are subject to a number of qualifications and exceptions, and the indebtedness incurred in compliance with these restrictions could be substantial.
 In particular, as of June 30, 2005, we had available under our revolving credit facility up to an additional \$28.8 million for purposes of future borrowings and letters of credit and under our letter of credit facility an ability to have issued up to \$0.8 million of additional letters of credit.
 In addition to such amounts, the indenture governing the notes also allows us to borrow significant amounts of money from other sources.
 Also, these restrictions do not prevent us from incurring obligations (such as operating lease obligations) that do not constitute "indebtedness" as defined in the relevant agreements.
-If we add new debt or other obligations, the risks to you associated with our substantial current level of debt described above would increase.
+If we add new debt or other obligations, the related risks that we now face could increase.

-Servicing our substantial indebtedness, including the notes, and letter of credit fee obligations, will require a significant amount of cash, which increases the risk of a future default on the notes.
+Servicing our indebtedness, including the notes, and letter of credit fee obligations, will require a significant amount of cash, and our ability to generate cash depends on many factors beyond our control.